djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in Python

-The <code>os</code> module allows for use of pure <code>fork()</code>.

-Using Python multiprocessing, we are able to run a Python using multiple processes.
-In principle, a multi-process Python program could fully utilize all the CPU cores and native threads available, by creating multiple Python interpreters on many native threads.

-IT IS EASY TO USE INTERPROCESS COMUNICATION WITH MULTIPROCESSING
+The <code>os</code> module supports the usage of pure <code>fork()</code>, which works in the same way that we discussed while discussing C++ examples.
+However, there are superior higher level abstraction alternatives. <code>Subprocess</code> and <code>multiprocessing</code> are two modules that may be used to create new processes from a Python script.

 Subprocess spawns new processes, but aside from stdin/stdout and whatever other APIs the other program may implement you have no means to communicate with them.
 Its main purpose is to launch processes that are completely separate from your own program.

 Multiprocessing also spawns new processes, but they run your code, and are designed to communicate with each other.
-You use it to divide tasks within your own program across multiple CPU cores.

-multiprocessing is a package that supports spawning processes using an API similar to the threading module.
-The multiprocessing package offers both local and remote concurrency, effectively side-stepping the Global Interpreter Lock by using subprocesses instead of threads.
-Due to this, the multiprocessing module allows the programmer to fully leverage multiple processors on a given machine.
-It runs on both Unix and Windows.

 The multiprocessing module contains primitives to help share values across multiple processes.

+Using Python multiprocessing, we are able to divide tasks within our own program.
+In principle, a multi-process Python program could fully utilize all the CPU cores and native threads available, by creating multiple Python interpreters on many native threads.

+Additionaly multiprocessing uses an API similar to the threading module.
+HERE START AND JOIN

 POOL = RUn same function with different set of inputs. t allows you to run tasks in a pool of processes, a great way to improve the parallelism of your program.

 #### Examples in JavaScript

 Although multithreading is not supported there is a way to harness the power of a multicore system by using processes.
 Node.js has a module called cluster designed to support a multiprocessing alternative.

+In NodeJs, there are four functions for creating a child process: spawn(), fork(), exec(), and execFile().

 Spawn returns a childObject, which may later be used to listen for events.
 The following events are available: